nanoman689/interview_questions/README.md

 ### Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?

+The onload event occurs when an object has been loaded.

+onload is most often used within the <body> element to execute a script once a web page has completely loaded all content (including images, script files, CSS files, etc.).

+The onload event can be used to check the visitor's browser type and browser version, and load the proper version of the web page based on the information.

+The only advantage would be to detect a fully-loaded page where something on that page would require Javascript in order to run correctly.

 ### Explain what a single page app is and how to make one SEO-friendly.
 What is is and is not